 a duty standby “duplex” system will be required.

 The choice of valve is entirely dependent upon the application, water use rate, and severity of Nitrate contamination.
 Your water treatment specialist will be able to advise on the best option for your particular problem.
-Top of the range microprocessor controlled units use a very little salt, are able to cope easily with varying demand and remove 90 to 93% of the Nitrates present in the water.
+Top of range microprocessor controlled units use a very little salt, are able to cope easily with varying demand, and remove 90 to 93% of the Nitrates present in the water.
 Simpler, lower specification valves remove between 80 to 85% of the Nitrate present, can be purchased in either metered or timelock control, and are normally suited to most domestic applications with a Nitrate level not in excess of 100mg/l.

 that the load on the borehole pump is minimized, with no requirement for backwash booster pumps.
 This makes Triplex ideally suited to domestic and light

 commercial applications with flow rates up to 4m3 per hour.